We are affiliated with https://allstarseniorbenefits.com

 Once the body is properly prepared, it is placed in a casket or container (usually crafted from wood or cardboard), which is then placed into a cremation chamber that is heated to a temperature between 1600 and 1800 degrees Fahrenheit.
 The container is labeled properly to ensure that there is no confusion of the identity of the body or any of its remains.

 The body is heated for approximately 2.5 hours, during which time the body’s organic matter evaporates or is consumed by the heat.
 After the heating process is complete, the remaining bone fragments are removed from the cremation chamber, and any metal that was on the body, such as dental fillings, is removed with a magnet.
 These metal parts are typically disposed of at a cemetery.
-The bone fragments which do not evaporate are processed into a fine powder-like substance and are placed into a container which is typically chosen by the family.
+The bone fragments which do not evaporate are processed into a fine powder-like substance and are placed into a container that is typically chosen by the family.

 The family is then permitted to dispose of the remains as they see fit.
 In cases where the family does not claim the remains of their loved one from the crematory, most states allow the crematory to dispose of the remains after a certain period of time.
 In New York state, for example, this period is 120 days; other states impose similar waiting periods.